raulonlab/chatnerds/README.md

 - Store the document, big chunks, small chunks and embeddings in the local DB

 Documents already processed and stored in the database are skipped

+For the embedding calculations, it uses the Langchain classes HuggingFaceInstructEmbeddings or HuggingFaceEmbeddings.
+The model can be set up in the config.yml file of the nerd.
+The default model is `hkunlp/instructor-large`

 ### Chat